Software Soul Searching

 - Keep removing elements from your design until you have only the most essential.
 You’ll be surprised by what you can do without.

-- The first core principle of Filthy Rich is that you can’t automate budgeting.
+- The first principle, specific to Filthy Rich is that you can’t automate budgeting.
 The act of recording what you spend is the magic key to helping you get a handle on your spending.
 There are apps that connect to your bank account and show you what you’ve spent.
 But automatic tracking isn’t as powerful for changing behavior.

 - Manual tracking is critical.
 So it’s also critical to make the tracking process as easy and painless as possible.
 This is one of the main reasons we’ve removed so much noise from the app.
 If we remove any barriers to manual tracking, then it can become a habit.